 In the News: Does “Game of Thrones” Wardrobe Have Some Swedish Influence?August 11, 2017

-Not quite, but according to Esquire, some of the Night Watch characters are wearing rugs from IKEA.
-While the rugs come from the international store, the end product is the result of a DIY process.
+Not quite, but according to Esquire, some of the Night Watch characters on “Game of Thrones” are wearing rugs from IKEA.
+While the rugs come from the international store, the end product is the result of a DIY process (and you know we love a good IKEA DIY).
 GOT costume designer Michele Clapton told Esquire, “We cut and then we shave [the rugs], add straps and then breakdown with dye or sandpaper to make them look aged.”

 Also in the news…